Railways.

 See caption for picture information.
 See caption for picture information.

-Diesel trains running 'under the wires' - an issue that affects both passenger and freight services.
 Both the types of passenger train / freight engine seen here have been introduced since privatisation.

 Since Privatisation - Stagnation!

-In the mid 1990's the government split the railways up into a myriad of small 'bite sized' chunks which it privatised.
+In the mid 1990's the government split the railways up into a myriad of small 'bite sized' chunks which it then privatised.
 The company that now runs the railway infrastructure does not benefit from investing in railway electrification whilst the train operating companies have such short franchises that there is no benefit to them in making this kind of investment as they could spend the money and then loose the franchise - effectively losing the investment they made.
 In addition, with each TOC more or less solely interested in what is best for it and not the wider railway system / environment etc., so some of them have even been replacing electric trains (both locomotive-hauled and multiple-unit) with diesel multiple-unit trains.
-There have been several reasons fo this, which include
+There have been several reasons for this, which include:

 • it has then meant that they can introduce new through services beyond the current extent of electric power supply systems.